Functions Go Runtime

 }

 The runtime expects a function called Main to act as the entry point or the handler.
-This handler function is the only function where the runtime will pass in data and receive responses.
+This handler function is the only function where the runtime passes in data and receive responses.

 You can set a different function name as the handler using the main key in project.yml.